billdavidson/billdavidson.github.io/JSONUtil/index.md

-This library is oriented towards being used in web servers and includes several options for validation and controling the way that the JSON is generated.
+This library is oriented towards being used in web servers and includes several options for validation and controlling the way that the JSON is generated.
 Defaults for those options can be set using JNDI or JMX/MBean access which is normally available with JEE web tier containers.
 If you don't have those, a debug log message may be generated, but it is harmless.
-Those log messages can be supressed by setting system properties on the java command line.
+Those log messages can be suppressed by setting system properties on the java command line.

 Binaries are available in the <a href="#downloads">Downloads</a> section below.